OSVTAC/OSVTAC.github.io/meetings/2018-06-14/minutes.md

 other members during meetings.

-Chair Jerdonek moved that the Committee create a GitHub repository for an open source results reporter called “osv-results-reporter,” using the code presented tonight, and adopt this as an official TAC project, with the added condition that this action only be valid if the copyright for individual contributions by committee members can be retained by the individual
+Chair Jerdonek moved that the Committee create a GitHub repository for an open source results reporter called “osv-results-reporter,” starting with the code presented tonight, and adopt this as an official TAC project, with the added condition that this action only be valid if the copyright for individual contributions by committee members can be retained by the individual